grantmcconnaughey/grantmcconnaughey.github.io/talks/index.md

     </a>
 </h2>

-At BriteCon 2018 I gave a talk on BriteLines, which is one of the projects I currently lead at BriteCore.
+At BriteCon 2018 I gave a talk on BriteLines, which is one of the projects I lead at BriteCore.

 In this talk, I demonstrate the capabilities of BriteLines to our customers.
 This includes: